ehippy/blog/_posts/2025-06-30-ZeroCarbonBlog.md

     alt="Carbon Neutral!" />

-My blog is about as simple as it gets: a static site hosted on [Amazon S3](https://aws.amazon.com/s3/), and served through [CloudFront](https://aws.amazon.com/cloudfront/); it costs in the neighborhood of 50 cents/mo to host.
+My blog is about as simple as it gets: a [static site](https://jamstack.org/what-is-jamstack/) hosted on [Amazon S3](https://aws.amazon.com/s3/), and served through [CloudFront](https://aws.amazon.com/cloudfront/); it costs in the neighborhood of 50 cents/mo to host.
 There's no server-side logic, no dynamic rendering, and, as you may surmise, very little traffic.

 ### Make that dial jump
 Ok, zero.
 Is that what it tells everybody?
 A little birdie took a peek at the same dashboard for an app I used to have a hand in running a high-traffic, dynamic application with real-time APIs, queues, background workers, and a persistent database footprint.
 AWS reports its emissions at about **0.2 MTCO₂e/month (market-based)**, or **4.0 MTCO₂e/month (location-based)**.
 Ok, why's that so different?
-The first number: Market-Based, accounts for carbon offsets, the second number is the estimated raw carbon production in the locations you're running workloads.
+The first number: Market-Based, accounts for [carbon offsets](https://www.epa.gov/climateleadership/scope-3-inventory-guidance), the second number is the estimated raw carbon production in the locations you're running workloads.

 ## Is that a lot?
 To ground this a bit more: the [average gas-powered commuter in the U.S. emits about 4.6 metric tons of CO₂ per year](https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle).
 Wait, I thought... am I putting 4 *tons* of gas in my car a year?
 It turns out *no*, assuming I'm filling up roughly a dozen times a year (yay work from home), I pump ~1.02 metric tons of gasoline into my car.
-So how does it jump from a ton of gasoline to many tons of CO2?
-Burning 1 metric ton of gasoline produces over 3.2 metric tons of CO₂, because each carbon atom bonds with oxygen from the air, more than tripling its weight in the form of carbon dioxide.
+So how does it jump from a ton of gasoline to many tons of CO₂?
+Burning 1 metric ton of gasoline produces over 3.2 metric tons of CO₂, because each carbon atom bonds with oxygen from the air, more than tripling its weight in the form of [carbon dioxide](https://www.epa.gov/ghgemissions/overview-greenhouse-gases#carbon-dioxide).
 I had no idea.

-Anyway, that means the complex system above emits the equivalent of about **10 cars** annually, even though its actual server footprint is invisible to most of its users.
+Anyway, that means the complex system above emits the equivalent of roughly **10 cars** annually, even though its actual server footprint is invisible to most of its users.
 I guess that feels more efficient to me than I suspected.
 That business serves millions of people and employs dozens.
-Likewise the carbon trading that AWS is doing shrinks that number 20x.
+Likewise the [carbon trading](https://www.epa.gov/climateleadership/scope-3-inventory-guidance) that AWS is doing shrinks that number 20x.

 ## Can we make the dial jump back down?